 About the WORKSHOPS

-‘For well over two years now I have been making handmade brushes in a variety of mediums in all shapes and sizes.
+‘For well over three years now I have been making handmade brushes in a variety of mediums in all shapes and sizes.
 From gathering native plant fibres, found materials and feathers I would then bind onto driftwood, pre-loved brush handles, found objects, twigs or bamboo.
 It became apparent to me that each brush that was made held its own story.
 The story of the places I have walked, inhabited and the landscape of where I live.

 It was my intent to push the act of mark making further by creating a more personalized approach to my own visual lexicon.
 By using the brushes it was like unlocking a language with each brush holding its own unique feel and quality.
 But it was the unknown or unexpected mark that each brush made that pushes oneself out of a comfort zone that was appealing – the loss of control and a new found freedom was what excited me most of all.
 To then connect with drawing again in a fresh and exciting way.
 The brush becoming my keeper of memories – of both remembered times and places.